 There are three types of clinicians.
 These clinicians are categorized based on experience: New grad, the advanced therapist, and the veteran therapist.
 Today we’re focusing on the new grad.
-The new grad is defined as a PT who is 1-3 years out of school.
+The new grad is defined as a physical therapist who is 1-3 years out of school.
 They come out of school still high on the learning and high on the mentoring curve and are really focused on wanting to become the best therapist they can be.
 They’re seeking professional growth through continuing education outside the office and professional enhancement inside the office, therefore, a continuing education program is simply not enough these days.
 The top private practices across the country already know this and have solved this by creating internal mentorship programs for their new grad hires.
 This week we’re talking about how to best hire, train and retain the new grad therapists.
 But, this is only part one of a three-part series of podcasts in which we’ll be discussing all three of these different types of therapists and how best to hire, train and retain them.

 - Think about your practice and caseload and ask if it’s the right environment for a new grad?
 Make sure you’re putting someone in a good learning environment.
 New grads are seeking mentorship, continuing education.
 These are important to have if you’re looking to attract new grads.